byte2pixel/serilog-sinks-file-encrypt/resources/nuget/Serilog.Sinks.File.Encrypt.Cli.md

 - Keep your private key secure and never share it
 - The private key is required to decrypt log files
 - Store keys separately from your application code
-- Consider using secure key management systems in production environments
+- Consider using secure key management systems in production

 ## Integration with Serilog

 This tool works with log files encrypted by the Serilog.Sinks.File.Encrypt package.
-For detailed information on how to configure Serilog with encryption, please see the [Serilog.Sinks.File.Encrypt package documentation](https://www.nuget.org/packages/Serilog.Sinks.File.Encrypt).
+For detailed information on how to configure Serilog with encryption, see the [main package documentation](https://www.nuget.org/packages/Serilog.Sinks.File.Encrypt).

 ## Requirements

 - .NET 8.0 or higher
-- Logs written with Serilog.Sinks.File
-  - Configured with `EncryptHooks` from Serilog.Sinks.File.Encrypt
+- Logs created with Serilog.Sinks.File.Encrypt